-- A cross-cut project of the World Climate Research Programme's (WCRP) Global Energy and Water Exchanges (GEWEX) Hydroclimatology Panel (GHP) to: - better understand alpine cold regions hydrological processes, - improve their prediction, and - find consistent measurement strategies. - A network of 50 research scientists, 29 experimental research basins in 14 countries. - INARCH completed its initial 5-year term. - A second term, 2021-2026, with refined science questions and activities has been proposed and GEWEX-GHP has endorsed this.
+- A cross-cut project of the GEWEX Hydroclimatology Panel (GHP) to: - better understand alpine cold regions hydrological processes, - improve their prediction, and - find consistent measurement strategies. - A network of 50 research scientists, 29 experimental research basins in 14 countries.
+More are joining. - INARCH completed its initial 5-year term. - A second term, 2021-2026, with refined science questions and activities has been proposed and GHP has endorsed this (with some recommendations).